VeselaVideva/pet-shelter/README.md

 - Implementation of Scroll-to-top button
 - Media queries CSS for Mobile, Tablet, and Desktop devices
 - I've used SVG images in 2 places
+- Social share buttons that allows the user to share on Facebook or WhatsApp the pet that needs new home

 ### Author
 Vesela Videva - [https://videva.dev/](https://videva.dev/)